-His ‘Kalam Cosmological Argument’ states that if the universe had a beginning to its existence, and if everything that begins to exist has a cause (nothing appears into existence without a cause), then the universe too must have a cause but can’t be space time and matter bound as it did not exist before the Big Band.
+Craig's ‘Kalam Cosmological Argument’ states that if the universe had a beginning to its existence, and if everything that begins to exist has a cause (nothing appears into existence without a cause), then the universe too must have a cause but can’t be space, time and matter bound as it did not exist before the Big Bang.
 So, the cause must be outside space, matter and time and decided to cause the Big Bang; Only a spaceless, timeless, immaterial, powerful, personal, intelligent being outside space, time and matter can therefore explain the known universe and origin.

 II.
 Teleological Argument or Fine Tuning of the Universe (Design)

 The chances for life to have developed in this universe is infinitesimally small, incredibly improbable.

 Eg. gravity.
 If one part in 1040 was different ( that is if the value of gravity differed 1 part in 10 000 000 000 000 000 000 000 000 000 000 000 000 000) from what it is, the universe as we know it would not be possible.
 And so are about 30 fundamental numbers so exact that the tiniest fluctuation from their actual number and life would have been impossible.

 Fred Hoyle, atheist; ‘A common sense interpretation of the facts suggests that a super intellect has monkeyed with physics, as well as chemistry and biology …’

 William Lane Craig said that it appears that there are 3 possibilities; 1.
 Chance – ruled out by the possibilities involved, logically just impossibly too small 2.
 Physical necessity – ruled out by the fact that there is no obvious reason why the forces and initial conditions could not have taken different values.
 3. That leave design only.